Abbreviations : Report Help

-The family Iridoviridae comprises a collection of large icosahedral, double-stranded DNA (dsDNA)-containing viruses.
-The family is divided into two subfamilies, Alphairidovirinae and Betairidovirinae.
-The former is comprised of three genera (Ranavirus, Megalocytivirus and Lymphocystivirus) whose members infect primarily ectothermic vertebrates such as bony fish, amphibians and reptiles, whereas the latter contains two genera (Iridovirus and Chloriridovirus) that infect mainly invertebrates such as insects and crustaceans.
-Viral replication involves both nuclear and cytoplasmic compartments; virion assembly takes place in the cytoplasm within morphologically distinct viral assembly sites.
+Members of the family Iridoviridae comprise a collection of large icosahedral, double-stranded DNA (dsDNA)-containing viruses that are classified into two subfamilies: Alphairidovirinae and Betairidovirinae (Table 1.Iridoviridae).
+The former is comprised of three genera (Ranavirus, Megalocytivirus and Lymphocystivirus) whose members infect primarily ectothermic vertebrates such as bony fish, amphibians and reptiles, whereas the latter contains three genera (Iridovirus, Chloriridovirus, and Decapodiridovirus) whose members infect mainly invertebrates such as insects and crustaceans.
+Viral macromolecular synthesis involves both nuclear and cytoplasmic compartments and virion assembly takes place in the cytoplasm within morphologically distinct viral assembly sites.
 Mature, non-enveloped, but otherwise infectious, virions may remain within the cytoplasm from which they are released by cell lysis, or virions may acquire an envelope by budding from the plasma membrane.
 To avoid confusion between members of the genus Iridovirus and members of the family, members of the family will be referred to as iridovirids, rather than iridoviruses.

 frog virus 3 (AY548484), species Frog virus 3, genus Ranavirus

-Typically 150-200 nm (non-enveloped); the principal component of the capsid is the major capsid protein (mol wt 48 kDa)
+Typically 150–200 nm (non-enveloped); the principal component of the capsid is the 48 kDa major capsid protein

-First stage DNA synthesis and early transcription takes place in the nucleus; subsequently DNA concatemer formation and late transcription occur in the cytoplasm; virion morphogenesis takes place in cytoplasmic assembly sites
+First stage DNA synthesis and early transcription take place in the nucleus; subsequently DNA concatemer formation and late transcription occur in the cytoplasm; virion morphogenesis takes place in cytoplasmic assembly sites

 Directly from capped, non-polyadenylated mRNAs